-The reason I have succeeded in business isn’t because I am smart, it’s because I am persistent.
-I have succeeded because I have been in business for over 10 years.
+The reason I have succeeded in business isn’t because I am smart.
+It’s because I am persistent.
+I have succeeded because I have been in business for over ten years.

-The first few years are always hard because you’ll make rookie mistakes, but as you continue your entrepreneurial journey you’ll be less likely to make mistakes and sooner or later you’ll start succeeding.
+The first few years are always hard because you’ll make rookie mistakes, but as you continue your entrepreneurial journey, you’ll be less likely to make mistakes.

 As long as you learn from your mistakes and you are willing to put in a good portion of your life into the business world, sooner or later you’ll do well.
-My recommendation is that you start as soon as possible as you don’t have too many financial or family obligations when you are 16 or 18 years old.
+My recommendation is that you start as soon as possible as you don’t have too many financial or family obligations when you are sixteen or eighteen years old.

 Either you’re part of the problem or you’re part of the solution or you’re just part of the landscape.

-If you have an option to be part of the problem, solution, or landscape, which one would you pick?
-Hopefully you didn’t say landscape because that means you’re not even trying… instead you are just watching everyone pass you by.
+If you had an option to be part of the problem, solution, or landscape, which one would you pick?
+I hope you didn’t say “landscape” because that means you’re not even trying – you are just watching everyone pass you by.

-If you said problem, that’s also bad because you don’t pay people who cause problems, you pay people who solve them.
+If you said “problem”, that’s also bad because people don’t pay people who cause problems; they pay people who solve them.

 Always try to solve people’s problems as you’ll make a lot more money doing so.
-When you start a business the first thing you should think about is “what problem are you solving.”
+When you start a business, the first thing you should think about is “what problem am I solving?”

-You should never start a business because you have a cool idea, instead you should start a business because you know of a problem that enough people have today and how you can solve it in a simple way.
+You should never start a business because you have a cool idea.
+Instead, start a business because you know of a problem that enough people have today for which you have a simple solution.